simul/simul.github.io/faq.md

 The sun is too bright
 --------------------------
 Post process effects can cause issues with trueSKY.
 Try lowering the intensity of the volume's bloom setting.
+Otherwise, there are settings within the Sky Layer settings.
+Alter the Irradiance or diameter.
+On the trueSKY Actor you can tick Max Sun Radiance.
+Then, when you change the Radiance the sun's size will adjust to produce the same amount of power with a limited Radiance.

 The sun/moon is too big/small